 - Heavy and prolonged bleeding

 You must be certain about your decision before beginning a medical abortion.
-If you decide to continue the pregnancy after taking medications used in medical abortion, your baby will be at risk of significant birth defects.
+If you decide to continue the pregnancy after taking medications used in medical abortion, your pregnancy may be at risk of major complications.

 Medical abortion hasn't been shown to affect future pregnancies unless complications develop.

 - Are too far along in your pregnancy.
 You shouldn't attempt a medical abortion if you've been pregnant for more than nine weeks (after the start of your last period).
 Some types of medical abortion aren't done after seven weeks of pregnancy.

 - Have a suspected pregnancy outside of the uterus (ectopic pregnancy).

 - Have certain medical conditions.
 These include bleeding disorders; certain heart or blood vessel diseases; severe liver, kidney or lung disease; or an uncontrolled seizure disorder.

 - Take a blood thinner or certain steroid medications.

 - Can't make follow-up visits to your doctor or don't have access to emergency care.

 - Have an allergy to the medications used.